Analyzing And Improving Neural Speaker Embeddings for ASR: Conclusion

 \section{Conclusion}

-In this work, we improve neural speaker embeddings for \gls{ASR}.
-We focus on the shortcomings of neural speaker embeddings compared to the conventional \ivecs and propose an improved extraction pipeline.
+In this work, we focus our research on neural speaker embeddings for \gls{ASR}.
+We begin our investigations by improving our strong baseline on the \swb dataset with the utilization of an \gls{OCLR} schedule.
+We apply the \weightedSimpleAdd method on top of our \swb baseline and confirm the method on the \lbs dataset.
+Focusing on the shortcomings of neural speaker embeddings compared to the conventional \ivecs, we propose an improved extraction pipeline.
+Different design choices for the neural speaker embedding extraction pipeline are presented and compared.
 With our proposed pipeline, the integration of \xvec or \cvec improves the \gls{ASR} system performance by $\sim$3\% relative, reaching on-par performance with \ivecs.
-So far, we do not see improvements beyond \ivecs.
-Moreover, we tried to combine the i-vector with neural speaker embeddings but gained no further improvement.
+We think a more sophisticated reconstruction loss that captures the relevant information in the speaker embedding more accurately could push the performance of the neural speaker embedding \gls{ASR} system beyond the \gls{ASR} system with \ivecs.
+Moreover, we tried to combine the \ivec with neural speaker embeddings but gained no further improvement.
+This indicates that the neural speaker embeddings contain at least very similar information as the \ivecs.
+The competitive performance of the neural speaker embeddings opens up possibilities for joint training and integrating neural speaker embeddings into the \gls{AM}.
 Overall, we present a highly competitive and efficient \conformer hybrid \gls{ASR} system, approaching the state-of-the-art results but with a much smaller model and less training time.